The Liberal Arts Tradition: Revised Edition

 Praise for the First Edition

-“We needed this book and now it’s here. . . .
-Once you’ve read a book or two to introduce you to classical education and have started to ask the deeper questions about its history and nature, get this book and use it as a permanent reference.” —Andrew Kern, Circe Institute
+“We needed this book and now it’s here.
+Clark and Jain explain the inner logic of classical education in a manner fully consistent with the heritage of classical education with no ideological twists and turns and a level of scholarly inquiry that will enrich the classical renewal for a long time.
+Once you’ve read a book or two to introduce you to classical education and have started to ask the deeper questions about its history and nature, get this book and use it as a permanent reference.” —Andrew Kern, President, CiRCE Institute

 “Clark and Jain have produced a wonderful book that lays out clearly where classical Christian education needs to go from here.
 This volume marks the successful passing of the torch lit by Sayers and Wilson to a new generation.
-All involved in classical Christian education would benefit highly from heeding these new voices.” —Jason R. Edwards, Grove City College
+All involved in classical Christian education would benefit highly from heeding these new voices.

-“This book is an important contribution to the classical education movement. . . .
-The authors speak . . . based on their unique combination of training in math, science, philosophy, and literature, as well as their crucial experience as classroom teachers.
-The book suggests what may yet be possible for those answering the call of the scholar-teacher.” —Phillip J. Donnelly, Baylor University
+“This book is an important contribution to the classical education movement in three major ways.
+At one level, it presents a complete liberal arts curriculum in the context of a holistic vision of Christian formation.
+At the same time, it offers an account of the liberal arts that extends beyond the customary emphasis on the verbal arts (Trivium) by including the mathematical arts (Quadrivium).
+As a result, it also notably locates a subtle and practical training in the modern sciences within classical education.
+The authors speak to these issues based on their unique combination of training in math, science, philosophy, and literature, as well as their crucial experience as classroom teachers.
+The book suggests what may yet be possible for those answering the call of the scholar-teacher.” —Phillip J. Donnelly, PhD, Director of the Great Texts Program, Honors College, Baylor University

 “A few weeks ago, I ordered two copies of The Liberal Arts Tradition: A Philosophy of Christian Classical Education from Classical Academic Press.
 One copy is for myself.
 The other copy is for the principal of the parochial school my four children attend.
 You might say that each copy is worth its weight in gold.
 I found the text to be an informative synthesis of many important sources and topics related to educational methods.
 And just today, the principal of my children’s school asked me to consider leading a faculty and staff development program utilizing the text.” —Rev. John O’Brien